-40. A/Res/63/250 of the General Assembly, based on the information provided by the Secretary-General about the new Staff Rules, is evidence that the changes to the Rules implemented a deliberate and considered policy change by the General Assembly to the nature and entitlements of staff members on temporary contracts.
-The effect of the changes was to render obsolete previous rules and any case law that had specifically evolved from them.

-41. In Castelli UNDT/2009/075, the Tribunal considered the entitlement of staff members on temporary contracts to relocation grants.
-On appeal UNAT held that a continuous employment for a period of one year or longer gives rise to an entitlement to a relocation grant regardless of whether it was single period or consecutive period of employment.
-Castelli did not concern entitlements to an assignment grant and the staff member in that case was on a fixed-term appointment.
-For these reasons it may be distinguished from this case.

-42. It is clear from his submission that the gravamen of the Applicant's case is that the changes to the Human Resources regime and the rules which apply to staff since 2010 discriminate against staff members engaged for extended periods on TAs.
+- 47. Resolution A/Res/63/250 of the General Assembly, based on the information provided by the Secretary General about the new Staff Rules, is evidence that the changes to the Rules implemented a deliberate and considered policy change by the General Assembly to the nature and entitlements of staff members on temporary contracts.
+The effect of the changes was to render obsolete previous rules and any case law that had specifically evolved from them. - 48.
+Even if the relocation grant in section 11.1 of ST/AI/2006/5 has not been revoked, it applied only to staff appointed for one year or longer.
+As the Applicant was assigned on a temporary appointment he would not have been entitled to any relocation grant pursuant to ST/AI/2006/5.
+ST/AI/2010/4/Rev.1 gave staff on temporary appointments a specific entitlement to a relocation grant. - 49.
+In Castelli UNDT/2009/075, the Tribunal considered the entitlement of staff members on temporary contracts to relocation grants.
+On appeal, UNAT held that a continuous employment for a period of one year or longer gives rise to an entitlement to a relocation grant regardless of whether it was a single period or a consecutive period of employment.
+Castelli was concerned with the entitlements of a staff member who was on a fixed-term appointment under the previous regime of Staff Rules.
+For these reasons it may be distinguished from this case. - 50.
+It is clear from his submission that the gravamen of the Applicant's case is that the changes to the Human Resources regime and the rules which apply to staff since 2010 discriminate against staff members engaged for extended periods on TAs.
 He alleges the Rules are in breach of principles of equal pay for equal work and the Noblemaire principle.
 He does not allege in this case that the rules were incorrectly applied to him.

-43. In Tabari 2011-UNAT-177 it was held that the general principle of "equal pay for equal work" enshrined as a right under art.
-23.2 of the Universal Declaration of Human Rights does not prevent the legislative body or the Administration from establishing different treatment for different categories of workers or staff members, if the distinction is made on the basis of lawful goals.

-44. The Applicant is critical of the Administration's use of continual temporary contracts which led to his lengthy engagement on TAs rather than placing him on a fixed-term agreement that would have entitled him to the allowances and increased leave that accrue from such an appointment.
-The Tribunal accepts that the extended use of the temporary appointments was the reason for the disparity in the amount of assignment grant that the Applicant was entitled to and that this negatively affected the Applicant.

-45. However, in this Application the Applicant is effectively asking the Tribunal to find that the Rules on assignment grants for staff members on temporary appointments are unlawful.
+- 51. In Tabari 2011-UNAT-177 it was held that the general principle of "equal pay for equal work" enshrined as a right under Article 23(2) of the Universal Declaration of Human Rights does not prevent the legislative body or the Administration from establishing different treatment for different categories of workers or staff members, if the distinction is made on the basis of lawful goals. - 52.
+The Applicant is critical of the Administration's use of continual temporary contracts which led to his lengthy engagement on TAs rather than placing him on a fixed term appointment that would have entitled him to the allowances and increased leave that accrue from such an appointment.
+The Tribunal accepts that the extended use of the temporary appointments was the reason for the disparity in the amount of relocation grant that the Applicant was entitled to and that this negatively affected the Applicant.
+This however was the subject of the settlement agreement between the parties. - 53.
+However, in this Application the Applicant is effectively asking the Tribunal to find that the Rules on relocation grants for temporary employees are unlawful.
 Those rules were based on resolutions of the General Assembly.
 Pursuant to art.
 2 of the UNDT Statute the Tribunal's jurisdiction is limited to a review of the Respondent's application of the Organization's regulations, rules and administrative issuances.
-The Tribunal has not been vested with the power to review General Assembly resolutions.

-46. The Application is not receivable and is dismissed.
+The Tribunal has not been vested with the power to review General Assembly resolutions. - 54.
+The Application is not receivable and is dismissed.

-Case No. UNDT/NBI/2014/006 Judgment No. UNDT/2014/098

-(Signed) Judge Coral Shaw Dated this 14th day of July 2014
+$\begin{tabular}{ll} (Signed) \\ Iudge Coral Shaw \\ Dated this $14^{th}$ day of July 2014 \\ \end{tabular}$